 The system post-implementation stage revealed numerous maintenance issues triggered by a geographically distributed environment the ERP solution was implemented in.
 Homegrown modules with code inefficiencies added to system complexity.
 LISI Aerospace was forced to resort to technical support services frequently, while system ineffectiveness was aggravated by constrained IT support resources.

-Struggling to achieve the cost-effectiveness implied by ERP system implementation, LISI Aerospace switched to Itransition from their previous India-based ERP vendor.
+Struggling to achieve the cost-effectiveness implied by ERP system implementation, LISI Aerospace switched from their previous India-based vendor to Itransition as their ERP system maintenance partner.
 The choice for Itransition was determined by our vast expertise in system maintenance and extensive geographical coverage.
 With offices located in North America and Europe, Itransition is enabled to provide on-premise support and facilitate seamless communication between the Client’s divisions scattered across two continents.

 To optimize system productivity, Itransition team was to perform a number of tasks: